-Q. No. 2 comprises short answer type questions from the entire syllabus.
-Three questions will be set and the candidate will be requried to attempt all the questions in 80-100 words.
-Each answer will be evaluated for 6 marks.
+Q. No. 2 comprises short answer type questions covering the entire syllabus.
+Five questions will be set and the candidate will be required to attempt any two questions in 80-100 words.
+Each answer will be evaluated for 5 marks.